Field notes

 Can I switch from compounded to brand-name later?
 On both platforms, yes.
 Work with your provider on the transition.
 Pricing changes substantially when you switch to brand-name — budget accordingly.

 Bottom line: Ro is cheaper upfront and has the longer track record.
-Pallas is more transparent on ongoing pricing, includes unlimited provider messaging by default, and carries peptide therapy alongside GLP-1s.
+Pallas is more transparent on ongoing pricing, includes unlimited provider messaging by default, and offers compounded semaglutide in both injection and oral form.
 If price is your primary constraint, Ro probably wins.
-If you want an all-inclusive medication-first experience with peptide optionality, Pallas is worth a look.
+If you want an all-inclusive medication-first experience with multiple GLP-1 formats, Pallas is worth a look.

 See if Pallas is the right fit